Container Deposit Schemes

 - Queensland

-Queensland’s Container Refund Scheme commenced on 1 November 2018, with more than 309 container refund points in operation across the State.
-The number of these sites will continue to grow as the Scheme matures.
+Queensland’s Container Refund Scheme commenced on 1 November 2018, expanding scope to include wine and spirits containers on 1 November 2023.
+At commencement it had more than 309 container refund points in operation across the State.
+The number of these sites continues to grow as the Scheme matures.

-With Queenslanders using close to three billion beverage containers every year, the introduction of the state-wide Container Refund Scheme [CRS], Containers for Change, was established to give people an incentive to collect and return containers for recycling, in exchange for a 10 cent refund payment.
+With Queenslanders drinking over to three billion beverage containers every year, state-wide Container Refund Scheme [CRS], Containers for Change, was established to give people an incentive to collect and return containers for recycling, in exchange for a 10-cent refund payment.
+Since its launch Queensland’s Scheme has made significant progress in litter reduction and advancing Queensland’s circular economy through increased participation in recycling.

 The scheme also provides benefits to social enterprises, communities and regional and remote areas by creating new jobs and recycling fundraising opportunities.